shortcutsolutions/MockSpringBootApp/api/README.md

     path input - employee ID
     output - name of the employee
     description - this should delete the employee with specified id given, otherwise error

-### Testing
-Please include proper integration and/or unit tests.